chrismatteson/terraform-code-style-guide/README.md

 **Root Module: **The root module is built from the configuration files in the current working directory when Terraform is run, and this module may reference child modules in other directories or remotely sourced, which can in turn reference other modules, etc.

-**Child Module:** A module which isn’t intended to be directly run with Terraform, but instead to be consumed by another module.
-This module creates a “component”, and tells its own unique story or chapter.
+**Child Module:** A module which isn’t typically run directly from the Terraform CLI, but instead consumed by another module.
+This module creates a “component”, by completing it’s own unique function.

 **Generalized Child Module:** A special type of child module intended for very broad consumption.
 Well written Terraform Public Registry modules are generally Generalized Child Modules.
 Unlike most child modules because they often include significantly more  inputs/outputs and switching logic in the code to allow them to solve most or all possible use cases for the component.

-## Core Analogy/Philosophy: Terraform Tells a Story
+## Core Paradigm

+Terraform at its core is a human readable, machine parsable, declarative immutable language for defining API addressable infrastructure.
+The approach possesses an incredible amount of power, as well as flexibility.
+As part of the defined state approach, Terraform creates a Directed Acyclic Graph (DAG) to define all of the relationships between resources.
+This allows for multithreading, while simplifying the code.
+However it also renders the order of the code meaningless to the machine parsing the code.
+Another unusual factor of the language is that the basic container of code is not a function, or even a file, but a non-recursive directory.
+Resources can be placed in any terraform file in the directory without altering how Terraform will function.

-While the rest of this guide will focus on minutiae, it will reference back again and again to the core analogy, or philosophy of the guide.
-That is that, all Terraform code tells a story.
-Stories have several features in common with Terraform code:
+This guide addresses foremost the human readability of the code.
+Even though lots of code will achieve the same results, the ability to understand this code is not equivalent.
+Humans tend to consume information in a semi linear fashion like a book.
+Books have several features in common with Terraform code:

-*   Stories are meant to be consumed by the (human) reader in a certain way
+*   Books are meant to be consumed by the (human) reader in a certain way
-*   Stories have an intended audience, and the author makes assumptions about what that audience knows
+*   Books have an intended audience, and the author makes assumptions about what that audience knows
-*   Short stories might exist without further structure, but long stories and broken into chapters
+*   Short books might exist without further structure, but long books are broken into chapters
-*   Information which needs to be looked up should be cataloged as to be easy to find
+*   Information which needs to be looked up should is cataloged as to be easy to find in an index

 While this analogy isn’t perfect, the net result is usually good Terraform code, furthermore it’s also helpful for resolving a lot of decisions when writing code that could go either way by other standards.